 Of course, this section isn’t limited to ad time slots, as it may be that to accompany your TV and Radio campaign you are pushing out social media ad’s too, to increase awareness.

-All of the finer details should be pulled out and popped into this section, although it may be difficult at this early stage of the project, the more information you give, the better your agencies understand the brief!
+All of the finer details should be pulled out and popped into this section, and although it may be difficult at this early stage of the project, the more information you give, the better your agencies will understand the brief!

 Examples of Work You Like